Super Robin Hood: Development and release

-The Oliver twins programmed Super Robin Hood on an Amstrad CPC 664 computer, which they used 23 hours every day to meet the publishing deadline.
+The Oliver twins programmed Super Robin Hood on an Amstrad CPC 664 computer (pictured), which they used 23 hours every day to meet the publishing deadline.

 The two programmed the game in their bedroom, sharing an Amstrad CPC 664 computer.
 To meet the deadline, the twins used the computer 23 hours a day every day of the week, taking two 30 minute breaks daily to prevent the computer from overheating.
 Both brothers adopted a schedule with partially overlapped 18 hour shifts that included eating while they worked and writing code on paper when the other was using the computer.
 To expedite the development, the twins used Panda Sprites, a graphical software package they had recently created, to quickly draw game sprites that could be imported into their game programme.

 Inspired by the 1982 Monsters and 1983 Chuckie Egg on the BBC Micro, the brothers implemented a side-view game design involving ladders and platforms.
 Unsure how big to make the game's castle, they fit as many rooms as the available memory could hold and then created a map editor to place various sprites into the map.
 The two would adjust the locations of the sprites to improve the gameplay and saved the map data as they designed the castle.
 This process allowed them to create a playable prototype that they could easily update and expand.
 To encourage exploration, the pair omitted linear progression via levels in order to allow the player to move freely around the map.
 They felt the backtracking emulated a maze and extended the gameplay.
 A health gauge was added to reduce the number of times the character dies; the health mechanic also provided motivation to search for health tablets in the castle.